-At the end of the survey, the overall response rate (CAWI + CATI) reached 78.2% among the first- and second-level graduates from 2017 at one year out.
-At three years, the response rate reached a total of 70.4% of second-level graduates from 2015.
-Among the second-level graduates of 2013 involved in the five-year survey, the response rate reached 64.5%.
-For the three populations involved in the survey, there were no particular differences by degree programme type.
+At the end of the survey, the overall response rate (CAWI + CATI) reached 73.2% among the first- and second-level graduates from 2018 at one year out.
+At three years, the response rate reached a total of 70.4% of second-level graduates from 2016.
+Among the second-level graduates of 2014 involved in the five-year survey, the response rate reached 64.6%.